-Vanderbilt University in Nashville was the home of the “Vanderbilt Fugitives,” a group of people who liked to write, discuss, and publish poetry around the 1920s.
-They shared the belief that the South had a wealth of unrecognized intellectual talent.
+Vanderbilt University in Nashville, Tennessee, was the home of the “Vanderbilt Fugitives,” a group of writers who liked to write, discuss, and publish poetry around the 1920s and 1930s.
+They shared the belief that the South had a wealth of unrecognized intellectual literary talent.
 They wanted to respond to people outside of the South who were disrespectful to the writers of the region.
-Nashville currently has a population of approximately 692,000 residents.

-You can walk around Vanderbilt to get a feeling of what it was like, maybe go inside the Vanderbilt Library, but the best means for school-age students to visit the Fugitives might be virtually through Nashville Public Television’s website at http://www.nptinternal.org/productions/fugitives/.
+You can walk around Vanderbilt and follow their footprints to Vanderbilt Library.
+One of the best means for school-age students to learn about the Fugitives is virtually through Nashville Public Television’s website at https://www.wnpt.org/the-fugitives/the-program.

-This is the first stop on our Tennessee Author Adventures Trail!
+Vanderbilt is the fifth stop on our Tennessee Author Adventures Trail.